Yeemster/CMPE-131-2_Term_Project-/Specification.md

     - System does not track/add up the time worked.
     - System does not display the time info
     - System prompts the user with a message to select a project to  		    receive the information and turn the time tracking feature on/use 	    the pomodoro timer.
+1. User logs out of the system
+    - System stops the pomodoro timer
+1. User exits out of the browser
+    - System logs the user out
 ### Alternate Trigger
 N/A
 ### Alternate Postconditions